-- 1. Proposals for new dwellings and new non-residential buildings of 1,000 m2 or more will be required to reduce carbon emissions (over the requirements set by Building Regulations) by a minimum of 10% through the use of on-site renewable energy technologies. - This could be provided through the installation of an integrated system or site wide solutions involving the installation of a system that is not integrated within the new building.
+- Proposals for new dwellings and new non-residential buildings of 1,000 m or more will be required to reduce carbon emissions (over the requirements set by Building Regulations) by a minimum of 10% through the use of on-site renewable energy technologies. - This could be provided through the installation of an integrated system or site wide solutions involving the installation of a system that is not integrated within the new building.
 For a site wide solution, evidence must be submitted demonstrating that the installation is technically feasible and is capable of being installed. - For growth areas and new settlements, site wide renewable and low carbon energy solutions that maximise on-site generation from these sources will be sought, such as renewable and low carbon district heating systems. - 4.16 New developments, such as housing, employment and community uses, can generate their own renewable energy by integrating smaller technologies such as solar panels into their design.
-This will also contribute to the achievement of national renewable energy targets. - 4.17 The Council, in partnership with three other local authorities in Cambridgeshire, commissioned a review of their existing policies that require reduction in carbon emissions from new developments through the installation of on-site renewable energy generation technologies.
-The Review of Merton Rule policies in four local planning authorities in Cambridgeshire considered the effectiveness of these policies and highlighted assessment, enforcement and monitoring concerns and inconsistency in delivery of the policy.
-The study found that either solar thermal or photovoltaic panels or a combination of both were the most tried and tested technologies that are also low maintenance and customer friendly.
+This will also contribute to the achievement of national renewable energy targets.